jamesmadrazo/RabbitSimulator/SprintRecords.md

 * Tests run ( works on Tyler's branch)

+* Thanu and James reviewed the tests we have so far and added new ones

 * merge the rabbit counter classes - due to blockers with git, moved this to next sprint